davidtavarez/davidtavarez.github.io/_posts/2018-10-21-writing_modules_for_silenttrinity.md

             return src.encode()
 ```

-As you can notice, the class of the Module must be called `STModule` and must include a `Constructor` and a definition of a method called `payload`.
+As you can notice, the class of the module must be called `STModule` and must include a `Constructor` and a definition of the method called `payload`.
 Our constructor must contains at least the next properties:

 * ***name***: the name of the module.
 * ***description***: a short summary of what your modules does.
 * ***author***: your handle.
 * ***options***: the options accepted in your module.

-All options are displayed after we selecte to use the module and run the `options` command:
+All options are displayed after we decided to use the module and run the `options` command:

 ```
 ST (modules) ≫ use uploader